lolwheel/OWEnhancer/README.md

 1. Install Owie firmware onto your Wemos D1 mini as instructed above.

+> [!TIP]
-OPTIONAL: If space is an issue, it is also possible to carefully pinch and remove the silver metal cover on the D1 Mini.
+> OPTIONAL: If space is an issue, it is also possible to carefully pinch and remove the silver metal cover on the D1 Mini.
 The first photo shows where it is possible to carefully pinch, and the second shows the removed cover.

 <img src= "docs/img/wemos_d1_removed_cover_1.png?raw=true" height="180px" />
 <img src= "docs/img/wemos_d1_removed_cover_2.png?raw=true" height="180px" />

+> [!TIP]
-OPTIONAL: I highly recommend physically removing the reset button from the chip with pliers to exclude possibility of it accidentally getting pressed while inside of your OneWheel.
+> OPTIONAL: I highly recommend physically removing the reset button from the chip with pliers to exclude possibility of it accidentally getting pressed while inside of your OneWheel.

 <img src= "docs/img/wemos_d1_reset_button.png?raw=true" height="180px">

 2. Disassemble your board and open the battery enclosure.

+> [!WARNING]
+> For aftermarket BMS's and batteries, the order of harness disconnection may be different.
+Please review your aftermarket battery and/or BMS instructions to see if they differ.

 3. Disconnect all wires from BMS, strictly in the following order (for a stock BMS). :
    1. Battery balance lead - the leftmost connector (24 wires) on the BMS.
    2. Battery main lead - an XT60 connector on the rightmost side of the BMS.
    3. All the other wires to the BMS, the order here doesn't matter.

-Note that for aftermarket BMS's and batteries, the order of harness disconnection may be different.
-Please review your aftermarket battery and/or BMS instructions to see if they differ.

 4. Prepare your Wemos D1 Mini and BMS:
    1. Solder power pickup wires to the BMS.